OpenAgentsInc/workerbee/README.md

 ## How to build the worker from source:

-When building, please ensure you have CUDA installd or OPENCL (for AMD chips).
+When building, please ensure you have CUDA installed or OPENCL (for AMD chips).
 You can also do a METAL build for OSX.

 ### CUDA/NVIDIA build
 `CMAKE_ARGS="-DLLAMA_CUBLAS=1" FORCE_CMAKE=1 poetry install`